-To set up Case Publisher in your iOS app, point the shared instance to your community, specify a global action, customize the look and feel, and show the interface.
+To set up Case Publisher in your iOS app, point the shared instance to your Experience Cloud site, specify a global action, customize the look and feel, and show the interface.

 Case Management as an Authenticated User

 To manage existing cases, a user must authenticate with your org.
 Once authenticated, the user can create and manage cases from your app.